elianalopez/RaspiCar-Project/README.md

 ![Diagram](Images/diagram.png)

-### After the Setup
+## After the Setup
-Once you are finished setting up, I have added a folder named **TESTING** that has a Python file called *motorControl.py* this file would run and test to see if your motors are connected correctly or referenced to the Raspberry Pi.
+Once you are finished setting up, I have added a folder named **TESTING** that has a Python file called *motorControl.py*.
+This file is created to see if your motors are connected correctly or referenced to the Raspberry Pi.

 * <a href="https://projects.raspberrypi.org/en/projects/physical-computing/1">This website contains more information on Raspberry Pi GPIO pins</a>